IronMania/FileComparer/README.md

 Options:
 ```
  -p, --pattern=pattern      the pattern which should be searched. multiple patterns: p=*.cs|*.md
- -h, --help                 show this message and exit
+ -h, --help, -?             show this message and exit
- -a, --algorithm=algorithm  MD5 is default.
-All Algorithm from https://msdn.microsoft.com/en-us/library/wet69s13(v=vs.110).aspx are supported
  ```